andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 ){ "bar" }
 ```

 Accessing the above entry `Rails.cache.fetch("foo-123456")` more than 10 seconds later returns nil as expected.
-Since Postgres doesn’t offer any kind of expiring entry, this is implemented by deleting the `cache_entries` record before returning a result.
+Since Postgres doesn’t offer any kind of expiring entry, this is implemented by deleting the `solid_cache_entries` record before returning a result.
 Since there isn’t a separate database field for the duration, the 10 seconds figure above becomes part of the key that’s stored.

 There are a lot more interesting features in Solid Cache, but we’ll have to save those for another post.
 Next time we’ll cover how older entries are cycled out when limits are reached, sharding the cache store and the Maglev scheme, and storing and retrieving multiple entries at once.